Tallaght: 13th to 20th centuries

-The Dominicans came to Tallaght in 1855/6 and soon established a priory that was also a seminary for the formation of Dominicans in Ireland and on missions in Trinidad and Tobago, South America, Australia, India, and elsewhere.
-The cramped accommodation of Tallaght house was replaced by the austere priory in phases of 1864, 1903 and again in 1957.
-The work that goes on in these buildings is various: St Joseph's retreat house, the Tallaght parish, St Catherine's counselling centre, at least two publishing enterprises, individual writing and international research in several domains.
+The Dominicans came to Tallaght in 1842 and soon established a priory that was also a seminary for the formation of Dominicans in Ireland and on missions in Trinidad and Tobago, South America, Australia, India, and elsewhere.
+The cramped accommodation of Tallaght house was replaced by the austere priory in phases of 1864, 1903 and 1957.
+The work that goes on in these buildings is varied: St Joseph's retreat house, the Tallaght parish, St Catherine's counselling centre, at least two publishing enterprises, individual writing and international research in several domains.

-The grounds of the Priory, the old palace gardens, still retain older features such as the Archbishop's bathhouse, the Friar's Walk and St. Maelruain's Tree, a Persian walnut of the eighteenth century.
+The grounds of the Priory, the old palace gardens, still retain older features such as the Archbishop's bathhouse, the Friar's Walk and Saint Maelruain's Tree, an 18th-century Persian walnut.

 Along an old road from Clondalkin to Tallaght were the Commons of Tallaght, an area which had been enclosed in 1829.
 On these commons, horse races were frequently held until the mid to late 1800s.

 The old constabulary barracks on the main street were the scene of the engagement known as the 'Battle of Tallaght', which occurred during the Fenian Rising on 5 March 1867.
 On that night the Fenians moved out to assemble at the appointed place on Tallaght Hill.
 The large number of armed men alarmed the police in Tallaght who sent a warning to the nearest barracks.
 There were fourteen constables and a head constable under Sub-inspector Burke at Tallaght, and they took up a position outside the barracks where they commanded the roads from both Greenhills and Templeogue.
 The first body of armed men came from Greenhills and, when they came under police fire, retreated.
 Next, a party came from Templeogue and was also dispersed.
 In 1936 a skeleton, sword-bayonet and water bottle were found in a hollow tree stump near Terenure.
 It is thought that these were the remains of one of the Fenians who had taken refuge there after the Battle of Tallaght and either died of his wounds or was frozen to death.